 This process is not required under the Food and Drug Administration (FDA) or the United States Department of Agriculture (USDA)—the oversight organizations of the National Organic Program.
 It is a grassroots movement ultimately aimed at forcing the FDA and USDA to label all food ingredients containing GMOs.
 Whole Foods Markets and United Natural Foods, Inc., the country's biggest natural foods distributor, initiated the process and it is growing exponentially as companies continue to enroll in the verification program.

 WholeSoy has been involved in the Project since its inception and our founder, Ted Nordquist, has been on the Technical Advisory Committee from the early days of the Project.
-We are proud to be the first soy yogurt to finish the verification process—you can find the Non-GMO Project seal on our yogurt cups.
+In early 2010, WholeSoy proudly became the first soy yogurt to finish the verification process—you can find the Non-GMO Project seal on our yogurt cups.
 When you see this seal on WholeSoy and other products you can be confident that you are purchasing food for your family that is non-GMO.